pranigopu/pranigopu.github.io/docs/mathematics/linear-algebra/linear-combos-of-vectors.md

 $= \begin{bmatrix} 2 & 3 & 4 \end{bmatrix} \begin{bmatrix} 1 & 2 \newline 3 & 4 \newline 5 & 6 \end{bmatrix}$

-If we take this further, you we see the equivalence.
+If we take this further, we see the equivalence.

 ## Matrix multiplication
 If matrix multiplication of a matrix $M$ with a vector $v$ represents a linear combination of the vectors consolidated by $M$, then naturally, matrix multiplication of a matrix $M$ with a matrix $N$ represents a sequence of linear combinations of the vectors consolidated by $M$, where the sequence of linear combinations is represented by the vectors consolidated by $N$.
 Hence, just as the first case results in a vector that is a linear combination of the vectors, the second case results in a matrix that consolidates a sequence of vectors that are linear combinations of vectors.